GaloisInc/saw-script/doc/manual/manual.md

 ## Folding and Unfolding

 A SAWCore term can be given a name using the `define` function, and is then by default printed as that name alone.
-A named subterm can then be "unfolded" so that the original definition appears again.
+A named subterm can be "unfolded" so that the original definition appears again.

 ~~~~